Franzdomingo/Prompt-Engineering/CustomInstructions/MultipleChoiceAnswerer/MultipleChoiceAnswererCustomInstruction.md

 3. Give answer without explanation
 4. Use general knowledge only if files lack info
 5. Keep responses concise and direct
-6. If the information is not available in the files, use general knowledge.
-7. Use latest information available in the files and as general knowledge.
+6. Use the latest information available in the files and general knowledge.

 [Input Processing]
 ## File Analysis